MilanKacar/milankacar.github.io/_posts/2024-9-26-my_calendar_I.md

 ---
 layout: post
 title: "#8 729.
 My Calendar I 🚀 "
-categories: LeetCode Programming
+categories: [LeetCode, Programming]
+difficulty: Medium
+tags: [Array, Binary Search, Design, Segment Tree, Ordered Set]
 ---

 In this post, we will tackle the problem of implementing a **simple calendar** that allows booking events without causing a **double booking**.
 After exploring a basic solution, we'll introduce an **optimized solution using a balanced binary search tree (BST)** to improve efficiency for large datasets.
 Let’s dive in!